 If the “D” variance application is for a use that is not inherently beneficial, there are two remaining ways to show special reasons to satisfy the positive criteria.
 Showing a site is particularly suited for a use involves showing that the municipality will benefit by placing the building where it is proposed, despite the fact that the local zoning ordinance prohibits that use in that particular location.
-Because the site must be uniquely suited for the use, a prerequisite is a showing that other locations in the surrounding area are not as suitable for the use.
-For example, an applicant may be allowed to build a parking lot for employee parking next to his office, despite the fact that parking lots are prohibited in the zone, because the site is particularly suited for a parking lot due to the fact that adequate space is not conveniently available elsewhere and the lot where the parking lot is placed had previously been a gas station.
+Because the site must be uniquely suited for the use, a prerequisite is showing that other locations in the surrounding area are not as suitable for the use.
+For example, an applicant may be allowed to build a parking lot for employee parking next to his office, despite the fact that parking lots are prohibited in the zone because the site is particularly suited for a parking lot due to the fact that adequate space is not conveniently available elsewhere and the lot where the parking lot is placed had previously been a gas station.

 The final way for an applicant to obtain a “D” variance is to show that special reasons exist because the applicant will suffer “undue hardship”, if compelled to use the property in conformity with the permitted uses in the zone.
 This is not the same as the hardship standard for a “C” variance and is a much harder standard to satisfy.
 The undue hardship for a “D” variance involves showing that the property cannot reasonably be adapted to a conforming use.
 This situation exists mainly in two scenarios.
 First, when an area is zoned exclusively for outdated uses, such as a downtown main street zoned for residential uses.
-Second, when a split-zone lot exists, such as a lot that has the front half in a commercial zone and the back half in a residential zone.
+Second, when a split-zone lot exists, such as a lot that has its front half in a commercial zone and its back half in a residential zone.
 Courts have made it clear that an inability to make the most profit is not a sufficient reason to justify a “D” variance based on undue hardship circumstances.

 Fredrick P. Niemann, Esq. and the attorneys at Hanlon Niemann and Wright have represented countless clients in front of Planning Boards and Zoning Boards to obtain variances.
 With 30+ years of experience, they have the knowledge and familiarity necessary to go in front of a board seeking a “C” or “D” variance.

-Please contact Fredrick P. Niemann, Esq. at our toll free number (855) 376-5291 or email him at firstname.lastname@example.org, he welcomes your inquires.
+If you have any questions regarding a variance, please contact Fredrick P. Niemann, Esq. at our toll-free number (855) 376-5291 or email him at firstname.lastname@example.org, he welcomes your inquiries.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Zoning Law Attorney